Roger Haupt laughs nervously and implores 'please, if I ask you for

 gleams in the freakish sunshine and all seems well in the capital of

-Oldsmobile, Maytag, Keebler, Kraft, McDonald’s, Hallmark, Pillsbury and
+Maytag, Keebler, Kraft, McDonald's, Hallmark, Pillsbury and Procter &

-Procter & Gamble, the foundations of the business are rock solid.
+Gamble, the foundations of the business are solid.
+Clients from beyond

 Chicago has had something of a rude awakening.
 The convergence of global